 6A.14.
-United Nations Economic Commission for Latin America and the Caribbean (ECLAC)
+United Nations Economic Commission for Latin America and the Caribbean (ECLAC) (Back to the table)

 The information, reports, and other non-financial opportunities, such as technical assistance through workshops, provided by ECLAC (CEPAL in Spanish) may be valuable to Cities Forward participants.
 Particularly, in 2022-2024, ECLAC pursued "Inclusive, Sustainable and Smart Cities" to support city governments.